aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ## Step 4: Create a Mesh with TLS enabled

-We are going to start with a both a White Color Teller and a Green Color Teller.
+Our service will contain three components, a Virtual Gateway that will split requests between a White Color Teller and a Green Color Teller.
 Initially, we will only serve traffic to the White Color Teller.

 Let's create the mesh.